twiddlingbits/twr-wasm/docs/api/api-ts-modules.md

 ~~~

 ## About `twrWasmModuleAsync`
-`class twrWasmModuleAsync` allows you to integrate WebAssembly C/C++ code into your Web Page that uses a CLI pattern or that blocks.
+`class twrWasmModuleAsync` allows you to integrate WebAssembly C/C++ code into your Web Page that uses a CLI pattern or code that blocks.
 For example, with `twrWasmModuleAsync` your C/C++ code can call a synchronous function for keyboard input (that blocks until the user has entered the keyboard input).
 Or your C/C++ code can `sleep` or otherwise block.
 This is the pattern that is used by many standard C library functions - `fread`, etc.

 `class twrWasmModuleAsync` creates a WorkerThread that runs in parallel to the JavaScript main thread.
 This Worker thread executes your C/C++ code, and proxies functionality that needs to execute in the JavaScript main thread via remote procedure calls.
 This allows the JavaScript main thread to `await` on a blocking `callC` in your JavaScript main thread.